 Deciding on these things early will shape your decision on which case will be right for you and save you from wasting money on unnecessary features.

-Travel Case for Nintendo Switch: What to Consider?
+Travel Case for Nintendo Switch: What to Consider in 2022?

 Core Unit or Complete Kit